danilhendrasr/mysql-replication-experiment/README.md

 # MySQL Replication Experiments

-This repo contains a bunch of examples on how to set up a MySQL replication setup.
+This repo contains a bunch of examples on how to set up a MySQL replication in several different replication configurations.

 ## Table of Contents